 Ready Slug Videos

 The Ready Slug videos discuss a variety of safety and emergency preparedness topics for students, faculty and staff at UCSC.
-Videos are divided into four series which focus on different aspects of the campus.
+Videos are divided into four series which focus on different aspects of campus life and operations, however all videos contain valuable information.

 - Campus Slugs - campus life, including on-campus residents